svlad-90/livelooping/md/input-controller/input-controller.md

 ## Saving the preset

-The user has possibility to adjust the preset settings in order to achieve the desired sound.
+The user has the possibility to adjust the preset settings in order to achieve the desired sound.

 Once all settings are specified, you can save the preset in the following way: